alexanderthclark/pols4728/_sources/chapters/learning.md

 F1 score isoquants showing how different combinations of precision and recall can yield the same F1 score.
 Each curve represents a constant F1 value.
 ```

 In the figure above, it is clear that the green dot is better than the purple dot because it has both a better precision and recall score.
 Again, it's not obvious which orange dot is better.
 The F1 score takes a stance by saying they are tied.
 Notice the curvature of the F1 isoquants as well.
-The convexity means that averages are preferred to extremes, roughly.
-Any dot on the line segment connected the two orange dots would have a higher F1 score and thus correspond to a better model.
+The convexity of the region above the curve means that averages are preferred to extremes, roughly.
+Any dot on the line segment connecting the two orange dots would have a higher F1 score and thus correspond to a better model.

 ## Experience and Training

 Our computer programs learn from *experience* by being *trained* on data.
 The training process involves adjusting model parameters to improve performance on the chosen metric.

 In reality, the bail prediction problem faces a prohibitive missing data problem.
 In practice, we only observe outcomes for defendants who were actually released.
 We never learn what would have happened to those who were detained, so we can never obtain counts for true or false positives.

-Clever researchers work around this limitation.
-The paper we cited ({cite}`kleinberg2018human`) exploits a natural experiment: comparing decisions by judges with different release tendencies to infer what might have happened in the counterfactual cases.
-It's imperfect, but ingenious.
+Clever researchers work around this limitation. {cite}`kleinberg2018human` exploits a natural experiment: comparing decisions by judges with different release tendencies to infer what might have happened in the counterfactual cases.

 Moreover, our labels themselves are often proxies for what we really care about.
 When predicting "crime," we typically observe arrests or convictions—not actual criminal behavior.
 Many crimes go unreported or unsolved.
-This means our training data reflects not just criminal activity, but also policing patterns, community trust, and prosecutorial decisions.
+This means our training data, while probably useful, is not perfect.

 As the statistician George Box famously said, "All models are wrong, but some are useful."
 The question isn't whether our data perfectly captures reality (it doesn't), but whether our models can still provide valuable insights despite these limitations.
 In many cases, even imperfect predictions can improve upon human decision-making—as long as we remain clear-eyed about what our models can and cannot tell us.
 Finally, remember that your models cannot necessarily tell you anything without appropriate problem-specific knowledge. {cite}`kuhn2013applied` discusses this in the introduction (Section 1.2).

+## Summary

+We introduced the concept of a learning problem.
+This requires a performance measure and a way to use data (experience) to improve model performance.
+Prediction tasks are focal and when we have labeled data, we can use supervised learning techniques.
+We showed that the choice of a performance measure is (1) ambiguous because there are usually multiple plausible candidates and (2) substantive as it can lead you to prefer one model over the other.
+This highlights the **role of the researcher** in possessing problem-specific knowledge and technical knowledge.
+There is not generally a one-to-one mapping from learning tasks to particular models.
+The no free lunch theorems of {cite}`wolpert1996lack` show that for any two learning algorithms, one won't outperform the other in all contexts, aligning with the agnostic approach to machine learning methods advocated by {cite}`grimmer2021machine`.
+This places the burden on the researcher to understand and explore different models.